SaiKrishnaKolusu/Portfolio/README.md

 -**Customized Visualizations**: Designed with a fashion-inspired color palette, the dashboard includes a variety of visualizations such as treemaps, pie charts, line charts, scatter plots, and stacked column charts for an engaging user experience.

 ## Key Insights Uncovered:
--**Demographics Overview**: Understand the distribution of age groups and gender to better segment audiences.
+**Demographics Overview**: Understand the distribution of age groups and gender to better segment audiences.

--**Style Preferences**: Identify the most popular daily outfits and favorite color palettes.
+**Style Preferences**: Identify the most popular daily outfits and favorite color palettes.

--**Shopping Habits**: Analyze shopping frequency trends and the key influences on purchases.
+**Shopping Habits**: Analyze shopping frequency trends and the key influences on purchases.

--**Lifestyle Insights**: Discover correlations between activity levels and personality reflection scores.
+**Lifestyle Insights**: Discover correlations between activity levels and personality reflection scores.

--**Custom Metrics**: Dynamic KPIs monitor engagement levels and trends in real time.
+**Custom Metrics**: Dynamic KPIs monitor engagement levels and trends in real time.